from small one page howto to huge articles all in one place

 DESCRIPTION

-The strtok() function parses a string into a sequence of tokens.
-On the first call to strtok() the string to be parsed should be specified in str.
-In each subsequent call that should parse the same string, str should be NULL.
+The strtok() function breaks a string into a sequence of zero or more nonempty tokens.
+On the first call to strtok(), the string to be parsed should be specified in str.
+In each subsequent call that should parse the same string, str must be NULL.

-The delim argument specifies a set of characters that delimit the tokens in the parsed string.
+The delim argument specifies a set of bytes that delimit the tokens in the parsed string.
 The caller may specify different strings in delim in successive calls that parse the same string.

 Each call to strtok() returns a pointer to a null-terminated string containing the next token.
-This string does not include the delimiting character.
+This string does not include the delimiting byte.
 If no more tokens are found, strtok() returns NULL.

-A sequence of two or more contiguous delimiter characters in the parsed string is considered to be a single delimiter.
-Delimiter characters at the start or end of the string are ignored.
-Put another way: the tokens returned by strtok() are always non-empty strings.
+From the above description, it follows that a sequence of two or more contiguous delimiter bytes in the parsed string is considered to be a single delimiter, and that delimiter bytes at the start or end of the string are ignored.
+Put another way: the tokens returned by strtok() are always nonempty strings.
+Thus, for example, given the string "aaa;;bbb,", successive calls to strtok() that specify the delimiter string ";," would return the strings "aaa" and "bbb", and then a null pointer.

 The strtok_r() function is a reentrant version strtok().
 The saveptr argument is a pointer to a char * variable that is used internally by strtok_r() in order to maintain context between successive calls that parse the same string.